Ostend/DataStructures_Algorithms/JavaScript/DetectCapital.md

 Automatically, I understand what is False:

-1. Any word that has capital letters for the first two letters, followed by lower case letters is False. **ex: LIzardpeople** 2.Any word that begins with a lower case letter contains any capital letters, it is False. **ex: lizardPeople**
+1. Any word that has capital letters for the first two letters, followed by lower case letters is False. **ex: LIzardpeople**
+2. Any word that begins with a lower case letter contains any capital letters, it is False. **ex: lizardPeople**
-2. Any word that has a capital letter followed by a lower case letter contains another capital letters, it is False. **ex: LiZARDPEOplE**
+3. Any word that has a capital letter followed by a lower case letter contains another capital letters, it is False. **ex: LiZARDPEOplE**

 Like an artist using negative space to structure a painting, I will use the False cases to define my function.